pengdst/task-queue-asynq/README.md

 ## Precondition
 _Before run this app, you must:_
 1. Create an account at https://kraken.io/ then copy your API Key and Secret.
+2. Generate Firebase service account key:
+   1. In the Firebase console, open Settings > Service Accounts.
+   2. Click Generate New Private Key, then confirm by clicking Generate Key.
-2. Generate Firebase service account key, then copy to root dir and rename to **_serviceAccountKey.json_**
+   3. Copy service account (.json) to go root dir and rename to **_serviceAccountKey.json_**

 ## Run Locally